 It’s easier than you imagine to take those first steps to inspire your children to be outdoor kids, true kids of the wild.
-Here are 17 ways for kids of all ages to connect with nature without leaving home.
+Here are 17 children’s activities for kids of all ages to enjoy time indoors and connect with nature all without leaving home.

 Start creating connections with nature as soon as you can.
 You may already be doing lots of things without even knowing it and these initial simple suggestions don’t even require you to leave the house!
 Start when your children are born and they will effortlessly grow into kids of the wild.
 There are hundreds of things to try, here are a few suggestions.